Editor's Note: This post was originally published on September 10, 2018, and updated for accuracy and comprehensiveness.

 - Just over half (54%) offer formal onboarding

-While it can be challenging and time-consuming to onboard temporary workers in today’s gig economy, it is not rocket science.
-Every company engaging with these types of workers needs a plan.
+While it can be challenging and time-consuming to onboard temporary workers in today’s gig economy, it is doable.
+However, every company engaging with these workers needs a plan.

-Regardless of the types of projects these workers are engaged in and regardless of how long they’re going to spend on the job, there needs to be a process in place to ensure a positive experience for all involved: the company, the temporary workers themselves and customers.
+Regardless of the projects and time spent on the job, there should be processes to ensure a positive experience for all involved- the company, the temporary workers, and the customers.

 Become nimble and quick with the right tools and techniques.

-In 2018, it’s no longer acceptable to manage field service subcontractors – or your own employees, for that matter – with a simple Excel file and printed work orders.
-Today, you need to empower your field service organization with a mobile solution that helps ensure a great experience for your customers, regardless of who shows up at their door.
+In 2018, managing field service employees with an Excel file and printed work orders was no longer acceptable.
+Today, you need to empower your field service organization with a mobile solution that ensures an excellent experience for your customers, regardless of who shows up at their door.

-Treating subcontractors as an extension of your own team not only helps sustain the integrity of your company and protects the relationships you’ve worked so hard to build, it also helps send a message to these temporary workers that they are valued.
+Treating subcontractors as an extension of your team helps sustain your company’s integrity and protects the relationships you’ve worked to build.
+It also helps send a message to these temporary workers that they are valued.

-A mobile solution like Gomocha’s FMP360 provides the critical link that connects the back office with everyone in the field.
-Perhaps even more important, FMP360 facilitates seamless communication between everyone in the organization and your customers.
-Equipped with a robust mobile solution, field service crews can deliver first-time fixes with efficiency and precision.
+A mobile solution like Gomocha’s FMP360 provides the critical link that connects the back office to the field.
+Perhaps even more important, FMP360 facilitates seamless communication between the organization and customers.
+In addition, a robust mobile solution enables field service crews to deliver first-time fixes efficiently and precisely.
 The result is happy customers and greater profitability.

 FMP360 makes it easy to onboard subcontractors.

 Onboarding field service subcontractors can be as uncomplicated as training them on how to use the platform.
-It’s a dynamic, easy-to-configure (and reconfigure) digital solution – one that has been designed with “nimble and quick” in mind.
+It’s a dynamic, easy-to-configure (and reconfigure) digital solution designed efficiently.
 Within a day or two, these workers will be up and running, equipped with everything they need to perform efficiently and professionally in the field.

-- They can be instructed how to receive work orders, register time and materials and request assistance when needed.
+- Workers receive instructions on work orders, register time and materials, and request assistance.